papit-fr/fsma/README.md

 ## Abstract

-Modular exponentiation: (a^b) mod n can be computed using square and multiply exponentiation algorythm[^1].
+Modular exponentiation: (a^b) mod n can be computed using square and multiply exponentiation algorithm[^1].
-The present algorythm in this repository describes a faster variant stopping the computation when intermediary modulus is 0.
+The present algorithm in this repository describes a faster variant stopping the computation when intermediary modulus is 0.

 ## Observations